Do solar panels increase the value of your home?

 1.8%

-Solar panels can increase the value of your home by as much as £10,000 just by moving it up one EPC grade, according to this coalition of Shelter, NatWest, Worcester Bosch, and British Gas.
+Solar panels can increase the value of your home by as much as £10,000 just by moving it up one EPC grade, according to a 2021 study by The Sustainable Homes & Buildings Coalition, which is comprised of Natwest Group, Worcester Bosch, British Gas and Shelter.

 And if a solar installation helps your property’s EPC go up by two grades, it could add up to £17,500 to your home’s value.